pnkfelix/rust/src/librustc_borrowck/borrowck/README.md

 background.
 Finally, they go into detail on some of the more subtle aspects.

+NOTE: This README is out of date.
+In particular, we no longer track a set of restricted actions; we just track loans and their restricted paths.
+See PR #14947.

 # Table of contents

 These docs are long.
 Search for the section you are interested in.